Operation Oyster: Casualties

-Aircrew losses were 62 men; nine Venturas, four Bostons and a Mosquito were lost, including one in the sea and another crashed in England, a loss rate of 16 per cent.
+Sixty-two aircrew were lost; nine Venturas, four Bostons and a Mosquito were shot down, including one in the sea and another crashed in England, a loss rate of 16 per cent.
 Thirty-seven Venturas, thirteen Bostons and three Mosquitoes were damaged, seven seriously, 57 per cent of the force.
-The Venturas had a 20 per cent loss rate and three crash-landings in England, a loss rate that could not be sustained.
-Few losses and little damage were caused by German fighters, the bombers proving difficult targets at low level; one Mosquito was intercepted by a Fw 190 as it approached Eindhoven and abandoned its bombing run after evading the Fw 190 until the pilot gave up the chase near Flushing.
-At least 31 aircraft had bird strikes, some hit trees and several Venturas probably hit houses when bombing through smoke; light flak damaged some aircraft and possibly shot down others.
+The Venturas had a 20 per cent loss rate and three crash-landings in England, losses that could not be sustained.
+Few losses and little damage were caused by German fighters, the bombers proving difficult targets at such low level; one Mosquito was intercepted by a Fw 190 as it approached Eindhoven and abandoned its bombing run after evading the Fw 190, whose pilot gave up the chase near Flushing.
+At least 31 aircraft had bird strikes, some hit trees and several Venturas hit houses when bombing through smoke; light flak damaged some aircraft and possibly shot down others.
 The group had to stand down for ten days while aircraft were repaired and losses replaced.
 A B-17 and a B-24 were lost in the two diversionary raids, along with one of the escorting Spitfires; a Fw 190 was shot down.

-Civilian casualties were 150 and 7 German soldiers.
+Civilians suffered 150 casualties and seven German soldiers became casualties.